owais/splunk-otel-java-overhead-test/README.md

 We define 3 run configurations:
 * No instrumentation
-* Splunk OpenTelemetry java instrumentation agent
+* Splunk OpenTelemetry Java Agent
-* Splunk OpenTelemetry java instrumentation agent w/ profiling enabled
+* Splunk OpenTelemetry Java Agent with AlwaysOn Profiling enabled

 Each test _run_ executes every configuration of the microservice in a fresh JVM.